 Well, let’s talk about it.

-If you’re really worried about the amount of protein you feel you need on a daily basis, the recommendation is to incorporate more legumes and overall cereals into your diet.
+If you’re really worried about the amount of protein you feel you need daily, the recommendation is to incorporate more legumes and cereals into your diet.
 If you do this every day of the week–not just once or twice a week, but every day–it should be easy to bump up your protein levels.

 So you’re probably wondering: which foods are we talking about here?
 Well, every legume like lentils, chickpeas and beans (red beans should be higher up on your list if you are worried about protein.)
 You can also try adding in some tofu or tempeh too if you feel like mixing it up.